vitty84/WAFBench/FTW-compatible-tool/README.md

 The FTW Generator accepts FTW-Compatible YAML files and converts it into packaged request file, which can be parsed by WB Sender with *-F \<packaged-request-file\>* directive.

-Note: The argument -f and -F can only use one at the same time.
+**Note**: The argument -f and -F can only use one at the same time.

+**Note**: You may find example yaml files in [Regression tests for OWASP CRS v3](https://github.com/SpiderLabs/OWASP-CRS-regressions).

 ### FTW Comparator